mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapStore/mapstore.md

 Another usecase of these tile stores is to setup your own tile database.
 Create a store similar to an [online store](../MapOnline/maponline.md) with a [config.xml](../MapOnline/config.xml) that specifies a source of tiles.
-Put a copy of the [empty tile store](../../../more/store.mbtiles) in the store directory.
+Put a copy of the tiles.
+Put a copy of the <a href="../../../more/store.mbtiles">empty tile store</a>
+in the store directory.
 Now you can fill this store using the [bounding box](../../MainTrackFeatures/BoundingBox/boundingbox.md) feature.